 FCM started to receive informational travel alerts about Covid-19 since December 2019.
 These alerts were made available to clients (who could choose to opt in) via a few ways - email, sms (for critical alerts only), FCM’s mobile travel app Sam, and directly from their designated travel consultant team.

-Each time a critical travel alert is received, FCM's operations team extract a company-wide pull of itineraries to identify affected travellers.
+Regardless of time of day, each time a critical level travel alert was received, FCM’s operations team would extract a company-wide pull of itineraries to identify affected travellers.
 Travel consultants would then follow-up promptly to begin a contact process and reach out to each and every traveller, informing them of the travel emergency and offer service support and assistance in delaying, rebooking or cancellation of their trips

 FCM also conducted regular client risk management discussions to refresh operational protocol on reasonable steps and delivered immediate assistance to customers.
 A series of crisis management webinars held jointly with WorldAware was also organised for clients of FCM, to educate them on best practices of risk management.